giftedoddd/MeloPy/README.md

 >Welcome to MeloPy

-MeloPy is open-source project Developed with Python programming language just for hobby.
+MeloPy is open-source music player Developed with Python programming language just for hobby.